mliew21396/remote-work-u3/week-8/4-js-tally-votes/README.md

 Your task is to go through `votes` and record each student's votes in `voteCount`.
 Once the votes have been tallied, assign the winners in `officers`.

-For this challenge, you will want to be familiar with `for ... in ...` [looping over an object's properties](http://stackoverflow.com/questions/921789/how-to-loop-through-javascript-object-literal-with-objects-as-members) as well as [bracket notation and accessing nested properties](http://www.sitepoint.com/back-to-basics-javascript-object-syntax/).
+For this challenge, you will want to be familiar with `for ... in ...` [looping over](http://stackoverflow.com/questions/921789/how-to-loop-through-javascript-object-literal-with-objects-as-members) an object's properties as well as bracket notation and accessing nested properties.
+See this article on [JavaScript basics](http://www.sitepoint.com/back-to-basics-javascript-object-syntax/) for help.

 ## Release 0: Run the Tests